bandwidth-intern/racktables-to-netbox/README.md

 # racktables-to-netbox

-Scripts to export Racktables data, accessible through a SQL connection, into a Netbox instance, accessible at a URL.
+Scripts to export Racktables data, accessible through a SQL connection, into a [Netbox](https://github.com/netbox-community/netbox/) instance, accessible at a URL.
+An easy way to test NB is with [netbox-docker](https://github.com/netbox-community/netbox-docker).

 Some benefits of Netbox are a strictly enforced naming and relationship hierarchy, custom scripts and reports, easy REST API with many wrappers [like this one](https://github.com/jagter/python-netbox).

 ## Files: